scipy-conference/scipy_proceedings/papers/jim_kuiper/jim_kuiper.rst

-Zones Mapping Tool (EZMT) [Ezmt]_ was developed primarily to facilitate identification of potential energy zones or areas of high resource concentration for nine different low- or no-carbon energy resources, spanning over 30 grid-scale energy generation technologies.
-The geographic scope is the Eastern Interconnection (EI), the electrical grid which serves the eastern United States and parts of Canada.
-The EZMT includes over 250 map layers, a flexible suitability modeling capability with over 35 pre-configured models and 65 input modeling layers, and 19 reports that can be run for user-specified areas within the EI.
+Zones Mapping Tool (EZMT) [Ezmt]_ was developed primarily to facilitate identification of potential energy zones or areas of high resource concentration for nine different low- or no-carbon energy resources, spanning more than 30 grid-scale energy generation technologies.
+The geographic scope is the Eastern Interconnection (EI), the electrical grid that serves the eastern United States and parts of Canada.
+The EZMT includes more than 250 map layers, a flexible suitability modeling capability with more than 35 pre-configured models and 65 input modeling layers, and 19 reports that can be run for user-specified areas within the EI.
 More background about the project is available from [Arg13]_.